emma-x1/hack-western/README.md

 # The Quack Council 🦆

 **Hack Western '25 Project**
+*Winner of MLH's Best Use of ElevenLabs Award*

 ## 🎙️ What is this?
 The Quack Council is an interactive AI-powered support group ... composed entirely of ducks.